The Voice of Great Britain's Elite Athletes

 Safeguarding and Protecting Children Policy

-This policy forms part of the staff induction at the BAC and can be found here: http://www.britishathletes.org/safeguarding
+This policy forms part of the staff induction at the BAC: https://www.britishathletes.org/important-safeguarding-documents

 The British Athletes Commission has clear procedures for reporting concerns for a child both in and outside of a sports environment.